LesleyLai/digital-garden/content/Concepts/Organize Rust integration tests into a single crate.md

   - computing/Rust/Testing
   - computing/Rust/Cargo
 ---

-# Organize Rust Integration Tests into a Single Crate

 It is beneficial to put Rust integration tests (those standalone tests in `/tests`) folder into a single crate.

 In other word, instead of doing